Sparse regular random graphs: Spectral density and eigenvectors: Introduction

-\begin{rmk} Note that the shortest length of the interval $I$ that our methods can narrow down to is of length $\eta_n$, which is roughly about $1/\log n$, if $d_n \gg \log n$, and $1/d_n$, if $d_n \ll \log n$.
-For Wigner matrices a far shorter scale can be achieved (effectively poly-log over $n$ in \cite{esy1}).
-Such sharp estimates are not to be expected in the graph case, and this again is a consequence of sparsity and lack of concentration estimates. \end{rmk}

-\begin{rmk} A close examination of the proof of Theorem \ref{local_semic} reveals that it can be extended to any deterministic sequence of regular graphs of increasing size and degree, as long as the ``locally tree-like'' property holds at ``most'' vertices. \end{rmk}

-\begin{rmk} Since the submission of this paper, significant progress has been made in proving the local semicircle law for random regular graphs in \emph{any} kind of growth regime for $d_n$ (see Tran, Vu, and Wang \cite{TVW}).
-Their methods rely on proving the local semicircle law first for Erd\H{o}s-R\'enyi graphs with suitable parameters, and then using a result by McKay and Wormald \cite{MW} about the probabililty that an Erd\H{o}s-R\'enyi graph is regular.
+with probability at least $1-o(1/n)$.
+Here $\ecount_I$ is the number of eigenvalues of $\frac{1}{\sqrt{d_n-1}} A_n$ in the interval $I$, and $\dsc$ refers to the density of the semicircle law as in~(\ref {whatisfsc}). \end{theorem} \begin{rmk} Note that the shortest length of the interval $I$ that our methods can narrow down to is of length $\eta_n$, which is roughly about $1/\log n$, if $d_n \gg\log n$, and $1/d_n$, if $d_n \ll\log n$.
+For Wigner matrices a far shorter scale can be achieved (effectively poly-log over $n$ in~\cite{esy1}).
+Such sharp estimates are not to be expected in the graph case, and this again is a consequence of sparsity and lack of concentration estimates. \end{rmk} \begin{rmk} A close examination of the proof of Theorem \ref {localsemic} reveals that it can be extended to any deterministic sequence of regular graphs of increasing size and degree, as long as the ``locally tree-like'' property holds at ``most'' vertices. \end{rmk} \begin{rmk} Since the submission of this paper, significant progress has been made in proving the local semicircle law for random regular graphs in \textit{any} kind of growth regime for $d_n$ (see Tran, Vu and Wang~\cite{TVW}).
+Their methods rely on proving the local semicircle law first for Erd\H{o}s--R\'{e}nyi graphs with suitable parameters, and then using a result by McKay and Wormald~\cite{MW} about the probability that an Erd\H{o}s--R\'{e}nyi graph is regular.
 Their result subsumes ours (in the sense that the lower bound on the length of the interval $I$ is smaller) for the case when $d_n = \Omega((\log n)^{10})$; when $d_n = o((\log n)^{10})$, our result is slightly stronger in the same sense. \end{rmk}

-\comment{\begin{rmk} As will be apparent from the proof of Theorem \ref{local_semic}, the fact that $d_n = (\log n)^{\gamma}$ rather than $d_n = n^{\epsilon_n}$ is not relevant at all.
-In fact, Theorem \ref{local_semic} is true under the same conditions as \ref{global_semic}.
-We have used the logarithmic form simply for the ease of calculation. \end{rmk}}

 Although these results are similar up to a point to the Wigner matrix results, our methodology is essentially different.
-Due to sparsity and lack of concentration, we had to adapt a more combinatorial set of tools (in particular, the tree approximation) as well as tools from linear algebra to the Stieltjes transform approach used in \cite{esy1} and \cite{taovu}.
+Due to sparsity and lack of concentration, we had to adapt a more combinatorial set of tools (in particular, the tree approximation) as well as tools from linear algebra to the Stieltjes transform approach used in~\cite{esy1} and~\cite{taovu}.